Austin 7 - Independent Suspension

 LMB Swing Axle independent suspension

-So why was independent suspension considered so vital for competition Specials?
+So why was independent suspension considered so vital for Austin 7 competition Specials?

-As originally designed the Austin 7 followed the well-established set up of a transverse leaf spring at the front similar to the Ford Model T but in miniature.
+The Austin 7 design featured a rigid beam front axle with a transverse leaf spring - just like a Model T Ford.
 This coupled to a triangular ‘A frame’ chassis was simple, robust and cheap to manufacture.

 In fact the early A7s did not have any shock absorbers at all which is not as mad as it might seem because a multileaf spring has a degree of damping built in due to the friction between the leaves.
 So, when friction dampers were eventually added they were something of an afterthought and definitely sub optimal in configuration.
 This was all fine for a ‘mini’ family saloon capable of 50mph max but definitely not for anything more sporty.